Wolfram von Richthofen: Operation Barbarossa

 On 23 June, his Corps decimated the Soviet 6th Cavalry Corps (Western Front) when they attempted a counterattack near Grodno.
 Richthofen threw all available aircraft at the thrust and played a vital role in its defeat.
 The Soviet Corps suffered 50 per cent casualties, mostly from air attack.
 Richthofen's Corps claimed 30 tanks, and 50 motor vehicles in 500 sorties.
 Army Group Centre continued to advance, reaching Vitebsk.
 Fliegerkorps VIII supported the army in the Battle of Smolensk only days later.
 In this phase he was also moved south, to support Panzer Group Guderian, which succeeded in supporting the capture of Orsha.
 The encirclement of Soviet forces at Smolensk was complete on 17 July 1941.
 Three weeks later, the last Soviet forces in the pocket were eliminated.
 Fliegerkorps VIII's achievements were important in defeating Soviet counterattacks and attempted breakouts.
 Richthofen was awarded the Oak Leaves to his Knight's Cross for an impressive performance.
 Results from the battles, and in particular the defeat of Soviet counterattacks by the Soviet 13th and 24th Armies, were impressive.
 Richthofen's forces were credited with disrupting reinforcements and destroying 40 motor vehicles on 24 July alone.

 However, logistically, the Germans were starting to suffer serious problems in supplying their frontline just four weeks into the campaign.
 Richthofen lamented, "the Germans are good at fighting but weak at logistics".
 While German production could make up for losses at the front, it took time to get aircraft to the sector.
 The common operating strength by late summer was 50 to 60 percent, including Fliegerkorps VIII.
 Between 19 July and 31 August, the Luftwaffe had lost 725 aircraft.
-Before the operations in the Soviet Union, scant attention had been made to logistical operations in the east, primarily because of German over-confidence.
+Before the operations in the Soviet Union, scant attention had been given to logistical operations in the east, primarily because of German over-confidence.

 The victories had been hard won, but growing Soviet resistance and increased counterattacks brought the Smolensk-Moscow front to a stalemate.
 Hitler wavered, and on 30 July ordered Army Group Centre to assume the strategic defensive.
 In Directive 34, he refocused the main effort of Barbarossa on Leningrad because of strong concentrations of enemy forces west of Moscow.
 To this end, Richthofen and his Fliegerkorps were assigned to Luftflotte 1 (Air Fleet 1).
 During July 1941, the Oberkommando der Wehrmacht (OKW, or German High Command) displayed a lack of coherent strategy.
 It shifted from pursuing one objective to the next.
 It first wanted to advance to Moscow, then Leningrad, before shifting operations further south.